rrcobb/battleship/README.md

   - Hit!
 You sunk their x
     - requires ship names
   - 'score' - ships remaining, per player

+- todo: refactor 'Move' struct and variables to a different name to avoid conflict with the rust keyword

+## thinking through multiplayer

+- each side keeps full game state
+- sends 'moves' to the other side
+    - update AI to send a stream of moves
+- responds to incoming moves by updating 'other player'
+  - both in 'placing' and in 'playing'? probably
+- both sides implement same play logic

+- introduce another player 'kind' that gets its moves from a tcp connection
+    - possibly: put the tcp handling on another thread, and buffer the inputs
+- figure out how to share ship positions after placed
+- on game end, restart again with the same player

+## More TODOs:

 - local version: play on the same screen against another person
   - hide placement from each other